SartoRiccardo/2020_5bi_team4_chat_protcol/docs/project_success_criteria.md

 ## Criteria

+The project will be considered a success if...

 ### A fully functional test system is delivered on or before May 31th
 The website shall be ready to use and it will be presented in front of the class during a computer science lesson.
 We will consider these goals met if the professors give the website demo a positive note.